S-rohitkumar/Resume/README.md

 Welcome to my resume repository.

-This repository contains the latest public version of my resume for opportunities in **Embedded Systems, PCB Design, Hardware Design and IoT**.
+This repository contains the latest public version of my resume for opportunities in **Embedded Systems, PCB Design, Hardware Design, IoT, RTL Design, SystemVerilog, and VLSI**.

 ## 🎯 Areas of Interest